darr/backprop/README.md

 ```

 This will run the python code in file main.py.
+The python code can run in both python2 and python3.
 Then the python code will train a feedforward neural network,and test the model.
 At the end of the program,we plot a figure that record the value of train_loss,test_loss,
 and the value of train_accuracy, test_accuracy.